-Have you experienced trouble finding the right word?
+Have you ever experienced trouble finding the right word?
 What about forgetting someone’s name you should know?
 How about having a hard time finding your car at the supermarket or airport?
 Most of the time health professionals write off such confusion and memory loss as “benign senescent forgetfulness.”
 Senescent is doctorspeak for aging.
 Many people assume that aging dulls the brain.
-There’s a less scientific term for this phenomenon: “senior moments.”
-It’s another way of saying that people have momentary lapses in memory or spells of brain fog.
+There’s a less scientific term for this phenomenon: “senior moment.”
+It’s another way of saying that older people have momentary lapses in memory or spells of brain fog.
 But sometimes medication can cause confusion or memory loss.
 Do doctors warn about meds that mess with your mind?

 Meds That Trigger Memory Loss or Confusion: